By: Justin Martinez (@JTheSportsDude)

 After getting his guy in Fisher, Jackson turned his attention to the roster.
 Jackson made his first trade as the Knicks president on June 25, shipping off Tyson Chandler and Raymond Felton to Dallas for Jose Calderon, Samuel Dalembert, Wayne Ellington, Shane Larkin and two second-round picks.

 Once again, the decision was met with criticism.
 Chandler had his injuries, but he still averaged a solid 8.7 points and 9.6 rebounds in the 2013-2014 season.
-And although Felton was coming off a down year, the 29-year old still produced 9.7 points and 5.6 assists.
-Trading away two players that each averaged 30+ minutes a game for what seemed to be scraps just didn’t add up.
+Although Felton was coming off a down year, the 29-year old still produced 9.7 points and 5.6 assists.
+Trading away two players that each averaged over 30 minutes per game for what seemed to be scraps just didn’t add up.

 But Phil Jackson knows best.